geo-python/site/source/lessons/L6/pandas-analysis.rst

 .. note::

-  Notice that if you haven't written your codes into a script, you can take advantage of the history tab where the history of all your codes should be written from this session (you can copy / paste from there).
+  Notice that if you haven't written your codes into a script, you can take advantage of the ``History`` -tab in Spyder where the history of all your codes should be written from this session (you can copy / paste from there).

 **Change the input data for your script to be the whole month of August 2017 and run the same codes again**.